How the COVID-19 Pandemic Is Accelerating Digital Transformation

-As the world reels from COVID-19 and its attendant economic effects, law firms everywhere face the need for employees to connect virtually— and continue meeting the evolving needs of clients effectively —while addressing a new set of pandemic-related legal issues.
+As the world reels from COVID-19 and its attendant economic effects, law firms everywhere face the need for employees to effectively connect virtually— and continue meeting the evolving needs of clients —while addressing a new set of pandemic-related legal issues.
 Firms must innovate in profound ways in the interest of business continuity, in a “new normal” working environment as they slowly but surely make their way back to the office.

-The most recent Intapp COVID-19 Pulse Survey revealed that 97% of law firm respondents enacted work-from-home policies at the height of the pandemic.
-Even as firms consider returning to physical offices, it’s likely to take place in a phased and partial manner during at least the next 6 to 12 months; some firm leaders, like those at Slater & Gordon, have decided to have their teams work from home permanently.
+A recent Intapp Pulse Survey revealed that 97% of law firm respondents enacted work-from-home policies at the height of the pandemic.
+We expect firms’ phased return to physical offices will continue during at least the next 6 to 12 months; some firm leaders, like those at Slater & Gordon, have decided to have their teams work from home permanently.

-At the start of the pandemic, Intapp anticipated that law firms will manage immediate exposure to the pandemic through five waves of COVID-19 adjustments.
+At the start of the pandemic, Intapp anticipated that law firms would manage immediate exposure to the pandemic through five waves of adjustments.

-To date, many firms have completed the reset and re-plan transition phases and instated new financial plans.
-Some common interventions include withholding or delaying partner distributions, furloughing staff or implementing short workweeks, introducing stringent cash management measures, pausing cost-intensive projects, and ramping up resources in countercyclical practice areas (e.g. restructuring and insolvency).
-Although these tactics address the immediate need for financial resilience, firms are now beginning to prioritize strategic investments that will deliver a seamless experience for partners and lawyers to better engage with clients.
+As anticipated, firms have completed the Reset and Re-plan transition phases and established new financial plans.
+Some common interventions have included withholding or delaying partner distributions, furloughing staff or implementing short workweeks, introducing stringent cash management measures, pausing cost-intensive projects, and ramping up resources in countercyclical practice areas (e.g., restructuring and insolvency).
+Although these tactics have addressed the immediate need for financial resilience, firms are now beginning to prioritize strategic investments that will deliver a seamless experience for partners and lawyers to better engage with clients.